-- Improved sustainability of products and increased resilience of economic sectors. - Circular and sustainable practices adopted for enabling effective prevention, reduction and economic recovery of waste. - Increased cooperation between stakeholders throughout the waste management value chain including citizens/consumers engagement. - Circular economy strategies developed and adopted, including integration of circularity into existing policies.
+- Improved sustainability of products and increased resilience of economic sectors. - Circular and sustainable practices adopted for enabling effective prevention, reduction and economic recovery of waste.

-Supporting and promoting circularity and sustainability of products and production systems, including eco-innovative business models for closing loops, in sectors e.g. agriculture, food and fisheries, health, as well as manufacturing.
+- Increased cooperation between stakeholders throughout the waste management value chain including citizens/consumers engagement. - Circular economy strategies developed and adopted, including integration of circularity into existing policies.

-- Supporting sustainable practices for waste reduction and prevention, tackling waste generation and over-packaging with a focus on plastic - Promoting economic value recovery of waste and transformation into a resource - Supporting and promoting circular and sustainable practices in the tourism and the cultural and creative industries sectors - Promoting consumers engagement and awareness raising including in the tourism sector - Supporting initiatives dealing with the water-energy-food nexus. - Supporting public authorities in the development and adoption of strategies for the transition to circular economy.
+- Supporting and promoting circularity and sustainability of products and production systems, including eco-innovative business models for closing loops, in sectors e.g. agriculture, food and fisheries, health, as well as manufacturing. - Supporting sustainable practices for waste reduction and prevention, tackling waste generation and over-packaging with a focus on plastic - Promoting economic value recovery of waste and transformation into a resource - Supporting and promoting circular and sustainable practices in the tourism and the cultural and creative industries sectors - Promoting consumers engagement and awareness raising including in the tourism sector - Supporting initiatives dealing with the water-energy-food nexus. - Supporting public authorities in the development and adoption of strategies for the transition to circular economy. - Promoting local value chains, especially in islands and remote territories, to reduce dependency on freight transport (with a benefit on pollution levels) and provide potential market opportunities also linked to tourism.